stefangolas/Cloud-Lab-Codebase/README.md

 ## Concepts
 Breakdown of high-level concepts behind ECL

+### "Command" functions
+Command functions are functions that entail physical interaction with the cloud laboratory, and are therefore at the core of every experimental workflow.
+They almost always return `Object[...]`s which can be inspected for traceability with `Inspect[Object[...]]`.

+#### Protocols
+The most common command function is Protocol-type functions which enact unit operations such as PCR.
+These return `Object[Protocol, ...]` objects.

+#### Transactions
+Another class is Transaction-type functions which entail adding either samples or materials to inventory.
+These functions are further divided into ShipToECL

 ### Constellation
 The constellation is a database for tracking samples, reagents, and other materials.